Editorial Standards

 Barter Exchange Transactions

-When a barter exchange issues a 1099-B, Boxes 13 through 15 capture the fair market value of goods or services received in exchange, the fair market value of property given up, and whether this is a noncash exchange.
+When a barter exchange issues a 1099-B, it reports the fair market value of the goods, services, or scrip the member received through the exchange (captured under the bartering amount code in the IRS record layout).
 The recipient must report the FMV of what they received as ordinary income on their return, typically on Schedule 1 or Schedule C, depending on whether the barter activity is part of a trade or business.
 Barter 1099-Bs are frequently overlooked by clients who treat them as non-taxable swaps – they are not.

 Deadlines, Penalties, and Filing Requirements